All Episodes

 I didn't expect to be here today.

-This uh third appearance of the week was uh very sudden and last minute, but it is always always a great honor to be here, even in these uh perilous times uh for the Republic.
+This third appearance of the week was very sudden and last minute, but it is always, always a great honor to be here, even in these perilous times for the Republic.

-Uh and and that's why some I sometimes can sound a little hysterical when I'm talking about this stuff, but that's because I'm an immigrant.
+And that's why I sometimes can sound a little hysterical when I'm talking about this stuff, but that's because I'm an immigrant.

-I've seen how this stuff plays out in other countries, and I don't want it uh see it play it out out here.
+I've seen how this stuff plays out in other countries, and I don't want to see it play it out here.

 I came here for the American dream.

-It sure it ensures you cannot live your life uh to its fullest potential, and that has disastrous consequences.
+It ensures you cannot live your life to its fullest potential, and that has disastrous consequences.

 Export Selection